-Families of the Karen Hill Tribe lives all together in dedicated villages.
-These people are living with a refugee status with basically no rights apart from functioning as a tourist attraction.
+Families of the Karen Hill Tribe live all together in dedicated villages.
+These people are living with refugee status with basically no rights apart from functioning as a tourist attraction.

 Nowadays many girls of the tribe are wearing rings around necks, not because of their ancestor traditions but simply to entertain tourists and help their families make more money.

-It appears that these people do have some rights on the paper, but sadly they are pretty much non-existent if considering the restrictions that also applies to their status.
+It appears that these people do have some rights on the paper, but sadly they are pretty much non-existent if considering the restrictions that also apply to their status.

-Is it ethical to visit a Karen Long Neck Village in Thailand?
+Is it ethical to visit Karen Long Neck Village in Thailand?

 Read about other blogger’s experiences of visiting the Long Neck Tribe in Thailand here.